Eight low-scoring KISD schools must create turnaround plans

 Early College High School was KISD’s only high school to earn an ‘A.’

-Shoemaker, Ellison and Harker Heights high schools earned ‘B’s, while Killeen High School earned a ‘C.’
+Harker Heights, Ellison and Harker Heights high schools earned ‘B’s, while Killeen and Shoemaker high schools earned a ‘C.’

 “I mean we’re obviously seeing the effects of COVID; no doubt about it,” Superintendent John Craft said.
 “We’ve got some areas we definitely need to push and push hard.”